 Accessibility is often deployed as a kind of "trump card" by people opposing cycling infrastructure, but this is actually backwards.
 Accessibility is important, but that's one of the reasons we need high quality cycling infrastructure; it is not an argument for privileging buses over bicycles, but an argument for providing for both.
 For some people using a bus is more accessible than cycling; for others it's the other way around.

 First of all, for many disabled people their cycle — possibly a recumbent or a tricycle — is a mobility aid, and using it is easier than walking, or even possible where walking is not.
 See Wheels for Wellbeing or the Oxford branch of Wheels for All for examples.
+Some elderly people similarly find it easier to cycle than walk (and so cycle to the bus stop).
 Another group in this category are pregnant women: multiple friends have told me they could happily cycle miles in their last trimester, when walking any distance at all was nearly impossible.
 For some of these people, accessing buses is simply not possible.

 Cost is also a real constraint on accessibility.
 I know people who can and do cycle, but for whom regular use of buses would simply be too expensive.
 From where I am, getting a family into central Oxford and back — 3km each way cycling — would cost over £10 on the bus.
 An annual bus pass covering Oxford costs £500 (£1700+ for a family of four) while a bike adequate for trips around town can be had for little more than £100.
 Cycling in the UK may be perceived as middle class, but it was traditionally the mode of the poorer.
 In countries where it is properly enabled that becomes true again — and the gender balance skews female.